-Libraries provide patrons with opportunities to use computers and other devices (e.g. laptops, tablets, ebook readers, etc.) to access online resources such as library catalogs, research databases, ebooks, other digital content, and the Internet.
-Patrons use library computers to create content including word processing documents, multimedia projects, email messages, and posts to social media and other websites.
-In addition, libraries often provide wired and wireless public networks that allow patrons to connect using a personal device.
+Libraries provide users with opportunities to use computers and other devices (e.g. laptops, tablets, ebook readers, etc.) to access online resources such as library catalogs, research databases, ebooks, other digital content, and the Internet.
+Users use library computers to create content including word processing documents, multimedia projects, email messages, and posts to social media and other websites.
+In addition, libraries often provide wired and wireless public networks that allow users to connect using a personal device.

 Use of any computer or network may create records of users’ activities that can jeopardize their privacy.
 In addition libraries may collect personal information from users for a variety of reasons such as reserving a computer or checking out a device.
 Libraries must work to ensure that their procedures and practices for managing public access computers and devices reflect library ethics, policies, and legal obligations involving user privacy and confidentiality.